hawaii-desktop/greenisland/README.md

   integration plugin file name without path and extension (for example "kms" for the DRM/KMS integration, "brcm" for Broadcom etc...).

+* **GREENISLAND_QPA_SHOW_CURSOR:** By default the mouse cursor is not drawed because a compositor is expected to render the Wayland cursor surface, set this variable to 1 if you want to draw the Green Island cursor.

 ## Logging categories

 Qt 5.2 introduced logging categories and Hawaii takes advantage of